Cebu Business Month 2026

 Feasibility & Execution

 Can it be piloted within 6 months?
 Is the prototype functional?
-Is the team credibly positioned to deliver beyond the competition?
+Is the team or individual credibly positioned to deliver beyond the competition?

 PracticalityTechnical Simplicity